tsmtzs/humanSoundSculpture/README.md

   `EventStreamPlayer` object that handles the note generation pattern.
 It propagates to web clients with a `WebSocket` message.
 - `note`: This message is send to the web server whenever a new note event is generated.
 It sends as parameters the frequency, amplitude and duration of the new note.
-The web server will send this data to a random client.
+The web server will send these data to a random client.

 The `SuperCollider` script of the piece is started by a `systemd` service.